Dr. William Bland

 • The LATEX scientific typesetting language, and the HTML and CSS markup and presentation languages

-• Some Linux kernel module programming
+• A little Linux kernel module programming

 My formal education is in Mathematics:

-• Ph.D. in Pure Mathematics (functional analysis).
+• Ph.D. in Pure Mathematics.
 Nottingham University, September 1997 - March 2001.

 Thesis title "Properties of Banach function algebras"